youssefm/blog/src/pages/posts/solving-django-race-conditions.md

 In read committed isolation level, we've seen how reading a value does not guarantee that value won't be changed by a concurrent transaction.
 Writes, however, work differently.
 Within a transaction, once you write to a row, no other transaction can write to that row until the transaction completes.
 One way to think about this is that by writing to a row, you are effectively acquiring a **row-level lock** for the rows that you've written to for the remainder of the transaction.

 Now it would be great if we could do the same for reads.
 If we could only tell the database to lock the order row when we **read** it rather than when we **write** to it, we could avoid other transactions invalidating our precondition.
 Thankfully, most flavors of SQL provide a way of doing this with the `SELECT FOR UPDATE` command.
-It provides you a way to fetch rows from the database while also asking the database to treat the read as a write and acquite row-level locks on the rows that are read.
+It provides you a way to fetch rows from the database while also asking the database to treat the read as a write and acquire row-level locks on the rows that are read.
 Let's see how we can apply this in Django:

 ```python{4}
     @action(detail=True, methods=["POST"])